Call for a Free Estimate (704) 289-7792

 What Does An Electrical Fire Smell Like?

+The scary thing is that an electrical fire takes only 30 seconds to turn into a full-blown fire, and in about 5 minutes, the fire can cover the entire house and burn it to the ground.
+Preventing electrical fires is key.
 The problem is that electrical fires tend to start behind a wall, so you can’t see them and rely on other signs of an electrical fire to tell if something’s wrong.
-And the unappealing, often toxic electrical burning smell is a top giveaway that you have a fire burning in your home.
+The unappealing, toxic electrical burning smell is a top giveaway that you have a fire burning in your home.

 Signs That You May Be Dealing With An Electrical Fire

-Common reasons are circuit overload and panel age.
+Electrical Fire Smells From Burning OutletsElectrical fire originates from wires, electrical systems, breakers, cables, components, incorrect wiring installations after a remodel, and sometimes electrical appliances.
+Common reasons are circuit overload (not having a dedicated circuit installed) and panel age.
 Putting too much load on panel circuits can result in the irregular flow of electricity, causing the wires or circuit to heat up.
 Add to this prevalent issues like poor maintenance, old appliances, and ignorance of safety specifications, and you’ve got a possible disaster at your hands.

+The warning signs for electrical fire can vary depending on how old the building is and if the panels were ever replaced.
 Identifying these issues at their onset can prevent deadly accidents.
 Minor signs like electrical buzz and sparking outlets foretell an impending disaster.
 Don’t ignore them but immediately call a professional electrician.

 Always look out for the following danger signs: